 He developed different methods for the selection of the best yielding varieties of barley – an important ingredient when making beer.
 Gosset found big samples tedious.
 Therefore, he was trying to develop a way to extract small samples but still come up with meaningful predictions.

-The Origin of the Student’s T Distribution
+What’s the Origin of the Student’s T Distribution?

 He was a curious and productive researcher and published a number of papers that are still relevant today.
 However, due to the Guinness company policy, he was not allowed to sign the papers with his own name.